RasimSadikoglu/ZoomHelper/README.md

 ---
 ## Usage
 The usage is simple just run the python file and it is done.
-Firstly you need to enter your meetings info into the program via GUI or directly to JSON file.
+Firstly you need to enter your meetings infos' into the program.

-python.exe zoomhelper.py
+py zoomhelper.py

 ---
 ## Config (old info for v0.3)
 You can access the GUI with -c or --config arguments.

+py zoomhelper.py -c or py zoomhelper.py --config

 ![GUI.png](https://user-images.githubusercontent.com/72021576/136834720-d2964001-6228-4d82-af5c-c0d59a3aa8f0.png)